costaivo/Tutorial-BootStrap/1_HTML/README.md

 When a browser (IE,Chrome,Firefox) displays a webpage, it reads the contents and interprets the HTML.

-HTML is a set of pre-defined elements or tags that tell browser what content to display and how to display that content
+HTML is a set of pre-defined elements or tags that tell browser what content to display and how to display that content.

+HTML (Hypertext Markup Language) is the basic language that websites are built in.
+It’s right underneath the surface of everything you see on the web and you can uncover it with a couple quick steps.
+Try this:

+- Open a new browser window or tab and go to flatironschool.com.
+- Right-click anywhere in the browser screen and choose “View Page Source.”
+- Behold the HTML!

 ## TAGS